-Sixth Annual Calle/Rodriguez Minority Travel Awards for a Top-Ranked Abstract (sponsored by the American Cancer Society) went to:
+Calle/Rodriguez Minority Travel Awards for a Top-Ranked Abstract (funded by The American Cancer Society)

 “Should I Give it to My Kids?”: Factors that Influence HPV Vaccine Hesitancy Among African American Parents

 Paclitaxel Treatment Effects on Neurofilament Light Chain (NF-L), a Possible Biomarker of Chemotherapy-Induced Peripheral Neuropathy (CIPN)